appel/ubuntu-php-switcher/README.md

 If you support multiple products/projects that are built using either brand new or old legacy PHP functionality and you find it a pain to change config files continually this will make the whole process just one command.

+Edit: I forked the script to fix the install command below.
+I had an issue with sudo and then the url returned a 404.
+I might l

 ## Caveats
 **requires sudo**